 My New Camera

 Well, I’ve been using my Lumix micro four thirds camera for a few months now, the experience has been for the most part positive.
 That said, I have had a couple of things that haven’t been perfect either.
 The Constant Exposure setting doesn’t work well.
-When you turn it on, it them lags extremely badly on the screen and when you try to set exposure in low light it acts glitchy and jumps around.
+When you turn it on, it then lags extremely badly on the screen and when you try to set exposure in low light it acts glitchy and jumps around.
 You cannot shoot night work with it on for instance.
 The other thing that isn’t ideal is that if you want to turn on the histogram while you shoot it isn’t responsive enough to use for reference.

 Make Art For You First